 View of the Isles of Rum and Eigg

-And on a clear day, from the coastal road you can see the silhouettes of the Isles or Rum (and its mountains from the Cuillin range) and Eigg (famous for the Nose of its summit An Sgurr).
+And on a clear day, from the coastal road you can see the silhouettes of the Isles of Rum (and its mountains from the Cuillin range) and Eigg (famous for the Nose of its summit An Sgurr).

-Photos from the return drive - Mallaig to Fort William
+Return drive - Mallaig to Fort William

 The views are also magnificent from Mallaig to Fort William: